-Last week was a long one at Lynchburg College for the employees and volunteers who worked non-stop in sweltering heat to clean up the damaged trees and debris that covered the campus after the Friday, June 29 storm.
+Last week was a long one at University of Lynchburg for the employees and volunteers who worked non-stop in sweltering heat to clean up the damaged trees and debris that covered the campus after the Friday, June 29 storm.
 Thanks to their efforts, classes and events resumed today.

 The “derecho,” or “land hurricane” as some called it, wreaked havoc on the campus, knocking out power, damaging or destroying 95 trees, and causing minor roof damage to some buildings.
 Fortunately, there were no injuries to any students, faculty, staff, or campus guests as few were on campus that night.